Centre de Recherche en Hydrobiologie: History

 Construction of what would become the first IRSAC research station began in 1948 in Kalundu, Uvira.
 By 1949, the main administrative building, researchers' residences, and supporting infrastructure had been completed.
 The research station was officially inaugurated on 26 May 1950 under the name Centre de Recherche Scientifique du Tanganyika (Tanganyika Scientific Research Center), which marked the launch of IRSAC's scientific operations on the ground.
 Right from its inception, the center emerged as a center of scientific research, predominantly led by Belgian expatriate scientists.
-Its early work focused on hydrobiology and zoology, exploiting the exceptional biodiversity found in Lake Tanganyika.
-Researchers employed autonomous scuba diving equipment to explore beneath the lake's surface, discovering a high prevalence of endemic species, notably among fish, mollusks, and aquatic insects.
-These insights positioned Lake Tanganyika as a "natural laboratory".
+Its early work focused on hydrobiology and zoology, taking advantage of the biodiversity found in Lake Tanganyika.
+Researchers employed autonomous scuba diving equipment to explore beneath the lake's surface and identified a high concentration of endemic species, especially among fish, mollusks, and aquatic insects, with these insights positioning the lake as a "natural laboratory".

 Among the center's significant early contributions was the 1958 experimental introduction of the sardine species Limnothrissa miodon, locally known as Lumbu in the Kivira language, from Lake Tanganyika into Lake Kivu.
 This was part of a wider initiative to boost fishery resources in the area, with feasibility studies and controlled trials conducted at the center's laboratories.
 Although the species initially struggled to establish itself, by 1972 it appeared in the catches of Lake Kivu fishermen.
 The center's early researchers included Georges Marlier (director), Narcisse Leleup, Jean Dubois, R. Kiss, Hubert Matthes, and J.J.
 Simoens.
 However, the center's progress was abruptly halted in 1964 during the Mulelist rebellion.
 Expatriate scientists were forced to flee, and the center ceased operations.
 Its facilities were ransacked, equipment and archives looted, and the premises repurposed as the rebel headquarters.
-The building was damaged by multiple bombings, leading to a period of complete inactivity.
+The building was damaged by multiple bombings and leading to a period of complete inactivity.